-Activity : P-EDC-7700 -- Planning
+Activity: P-EDC-7700 -- Planning

 National Objective N/A Description LONG-TERM PLANNING - LOWER MANHATTAN PLANNING STUDIES AND IMPROVEMENTS Long-term planning provides funding to plan for public investments including a plan that transforms public boulevards into grand public promenades and one that capitalizes on the underutilized resources of Lower Manhattan.
 By providing funding for these important long-term projects now, LMDC will ensure the ability to move forward on the critical components of the revitalization of Lower Manhattan as quickly as possible.
-The projects that will be funded in long- term planning must meet some or all of the following criteria: • Consistent with HUD eligibility criteria; • Consistent with the Lower Manhattan Development Corporation's Principles and Preliminary Blueprint for the Future of Lower Manhattan; • Consistent with the Lower Manhattan Development Corporation's A Vision for Lower Manhattan: Context and Program for the Innovative Design Study; • Consistent with Mayor Michael

-Bloomberg's New York City's Vision for Lower Manhattan; and • Enhancement of Lower Manhattan transportation services, connecting Lower Manhattan to the world. --- Lower Manhattan Planning Studies and Improvements --- LMDC is coordinating with various agencies of the City of New York in order to pursue planning studies and targeted improvement projects that will address ongoing complications resulting from the damage on September 11th and assist in Lower Manhattan's recovery by improving the physical environment of Lower Manhattan.
+The projects that will be funded in long-term planning must meet some or all of the following criteria: • Consistent with HUD eligibility criteria: • Consistent with the Lower Manhattan Development Corporation's Principles and Preliminary Blueprint for the Future of Lower Manhattan; • Consistent with the Lower Manhattan Development Corporation's A Vision for Lower Manhattan: Context and Program for the Innovative Design Study; • Consistent with Mayor Michael Bloomberg's New York City's Vision for Lower Manhattan; and • Enhancement of Lower Manhattan transportation services, connecting Lower Manhattan to the world Lower Manhattan Planning Studies and Improvements LMDC is coordinating with various agencies of the City of New York in order to pursue planning studies and targeted improvement projects that will address ongoing complications resulting from the damage on September 11th and assist in Lower Manhattan.
 Ongoing construction, enhanced security measures, and the loss of public open space are among the many factors that necessitate the planning studies proposed.
 The planning studies aim to provide more public open space, improve the public realm through aesthetic enhancements and practical measures such as traffic management, and facilitate the construction that will occur in Lower Manhattan in the coming years.
-As contemplated in New York City's Vision for Lower Manhattan, public investments in these types of projects can trigger private market reactions that will strengthen Lower Manhattan's role as a global financial center, major commercial office market, residential neighborhood, and host to visitors from around the world.
-To make these investments successful, they must be carefully planned, taking into account what exists in Lower Manhattan today and what the potential is for the future.
-Lower Manhattan has significant physical assets, including waterfront on three sides, landmarks from throughout American history, and a street grid and urban experience unique to North America.
-However, in addition to the tragic loss of life on September 11, 2001, the physical destruction and disruption that occurred in Lower Manhattan made clear that the future growth and success of the district depends on how well its buildings, infrastructure, and public spaces work together to accommodate its existing uses and assets with future development opportunities.
-A comprehensive effort is required to coordinate work toward improving the quality of Lower Manhattan's infrastructure, public spaces, waterfront, and streets.
+As contemplated in New York City's Vision for Lower Manhattan, public investments in these types of projects can trigger private market reactions that will strengthen Lower Manhattan's role as a globa streets.
 The planning studies are focused on the area south of Houston Street in Manhattan with an emphasis on areas beyond the boundaries of the World Trade Center site.
 The East River waterfront design study will explore improved alternative uses for the waterfront between the Battery Maritime Building and Pier 42 to the north, including the development of open spaces and development sites for a wide variety of uses.
 The street management plan will enable the most efficient use of street and sidewalks in Lower Manhattan through traffic data collection, traffic and parking management, and distribution of traffic information.
 A comprehensive urban design study of the spaces and services along Water Street will provide options to improve the experience along the length of the boulevard.
 The infrastructure management plan will survey and analyze Lower Manhattan's infrastructure, in particular conditions underground, and develop a strategy for improved future provision of infrastructure.
 These planning activities will evaluate existing conditions and analyze, design, and develop options to improve uses, public space, and access.
-These activities may include the following

-activities: architecture and landscape architecture; urban design and planning; marine, structural, civil, mechanical, environmental, and traffic engineering; intelligent traffic systems design; surveying; infrastructure analysis and design; construction management; financial and cost accounting; economic impact analysis; commercial real estate, residential property, and retail analysis; environmental consultation; legal advice and consultation; graphic design; and other related disciplines.
+These activities may include the following activities: architecture and landscape architecture; urban design and planning; marine, structural, civil, mechanical, environmental, and traffic engineering; intelligent traffic systems design; surveying; infrastructure analysis and design; construction management; financial and cost accounting; economic impact analysis; commercial real estate, residential property, and retail analysis; environmental consultation; legal advice and consultation; graphic design; and other related disciplines. -

 Location Description N/A

 Dates Start Date 08/06/2003

-Dutts End Date 12/31/2005
+Dutes End Date 12/31/2005

-HUD Disaster Funds\$4,129,000.0 \$4,129,000.00
+HUD Disaster Funds \$4,129,000.00

 Funds Other Funds Total \$0.00

 Total Funds \$4,129,000.00

 Funding Sources N/A

 Accomplishments/Beneficiaries N/A

-Sub-Grantee : New York City School Construction Authority
+Sub-Grantee: New York City School Construction Authority